 5. Choose your file and press Open

 And that’s it!
-We’ve told you all we know about how to create YouTube channel art.
+We’ve told you all we know about how to create YouTube channel art with or without YouTube banner maker.
 We hope that our tips will help you create a perfect image for your channel.
 Good luck 😉